Deltathens/tukwimo/grammar/conjugation.md

 tukë - communicating

-tukec - communicated continuously
+tukec - communicated (complete from point of reference)

-tukej - communicating continuously
+tukej - communicating (complete from point of reference)

-tukezh - will communicate continuously
+tukezh - will communicate (complete from point of reference)

-tukoc - communicated incontinuously
+tukoc - communicated (incomplete from point of reference)

-tukoj - communicating incontinuously
+tukoj - communicating (incomplete from point of reference)

-tukozh - will communicate incontinuously
+tukozh - will communicate (incomplete from point of reference)

-tuke - communicate continuously
+tuke - communicate (complete from point of reference)

-tuko - communicate incontinuously
+tuko - communicate (incomplete from point of reference)

 tukc - communicated